 Unlike typical car rental agencies, these daily prices are actually what you will end up paying – not nearly double once you go to checkout.
 And finally, you get to choose the car you will actually get when you get there.

 And finally, for those of you who want to know how to rent a car with a manual transmission – look no further.
 Turo is the only remaining main-stream car rental company that lets you row your own, and they even have a filter to look for cars you can rent that only have a manual transmission.
 Manual transmissions are becoming more of a rarity these days, and Turo offers a great way to experience driving in its purest form (without having to deal with that pesky sports car maintenance down the line).

 Turo is not without its faults though, since prices and services are determined and delivered by ordinary people, and not a business.
 Here’s some things to watch out for after the experience of a few Turo rentals:

-There is no better way to rent a car if you are under age 25.
+There is no better way to rent a car if you are under age 25 and are a safe driver.
 Click here to visit Turo.com and get $25 off of your first rental.

 For more tips, tricks, reviews and adventures, be sure to subscribe below and get the latest from Roulette Travel!